PalisadoesFoundation/.github/profile/CONTRIBUTING.md

 ### Who Can Contribute

-Unfortunately, because of recent abuse, we will generally assign issues to persons who have:
+Unfortunately, because of recent abuse, we will only be assigning issues or merging PRs for persons who have:

 1. More than 18 months of GitHub history
 2. Consistent code updates throughout their GitHub life, especially the most recent 12 months.